Thomas Coke, 1st Earl of Leicester (seventh creation): Further Parliamentary career

 After Parliament was dissolved in June 1802, another election saw Coke again returned, although in a contested election that cost the candidates £35,000.
 With the death of William Pitt in 1806, the two Whig groups agreed to an alliance, which took the form of the Ministry of All the Talents; Fox was confirmed as Foreign Secretary, and Windham as Secretary for War and the Colonies.
-The government apparently offered Coke a peerage, which he refused, and primarily focused on the abolition of slavery, which was accomplished only after the death of Fox on 13 September 1806.
+The government reportedly offered Coke a peerage, which he refused primarily to focus on abolishing Britain's involvement in the Atlantic slave trade, which was accomplished roughly a year after Fox's death on 13 September 1806.
 Fox's death made Parliament lose some of its appeal to Coke, as they had been close friends.
 His attendance in the next two years was very limited, and the next occasion of note was his support of the Corn Laws, which were highly unpopular in Norfolk and led to him being physically attacked by a mob in 1815.

 With the defeat of Napoleon at the Battle of Waterloo, the wars in Europe ended, and the troops returned home.
 As a result, the nation underwent dramatic shifts due to rising unemployment as the economy shifted and the government began to pay off its debts incurred during 20 years of war.
 Agricultural prices slumped, and Coke became active in opposing tax increases which would impact on the farmers.
 In February 1816 he spoke out against income and malt tax, and in March attacked the property tax as "utterly at variance with civil liberty".
 An opponent of government excess in a time of unemployment and high taxation, he also voted against the army estimates and opposed the Civil List in May.
 With a County Meeting on 5 April 1817, Coke spoke on the King's intent on "overturning democracy and enslaving the country" by restricting freedom of speech and the press, suggesting that the government needed to be removed.